 Take a Systems-Based Approach

 Rather than isolating libido or performance, it’s more helpful to view sexual health as the outcome of whole-body balance.
 When circulation improves, stress decreases, hormones stabilize, and emotional connection deepens, sexual vitality tends to follow.
 Supporting all of these systems, rather than just one, is the key to long-term improvement and overall satisfaction.
-Furthermore, by taking a systems based approach, it allows men to check in with all aspects of their health, and they are able to rotate the support they need when selecting things such as supplements, workout routines, dietary strategies, and other modifiable factors in overall health.
+Furthermore, a systems-based approach allows men to check in with all aspects of their health and rotate the support they need when selecting supplements, workout routines, dietary strategies, and other modifiable factors in overall health.

 Lifestyle Habits That Make a Difference